 General Information

-Over one-third of adults with cancer in the United States use some form of complementary and alternative medicine (CAM).
+Over a third of adults with cancer in the United States use some form of complementary and alternative medicine (CAM) product.
 CAM products may include dietary supplements, herbal products, and special teas.
-Taking anticancer drugs and CAM together may cause adverse outcomes.
+Taking anticancer drugs and CAM products together may cause a person to have an undesired (adverse) reaction.
+Talk to your doctor about the CAM products you use before you begin treatment.

-When dietary supplements, herbs, or other forms of CAM are taken with an anticancer drug, there is a risk they will change the way the cancer drug works.
-They may change how the cancer drugs are absorbed, distributed in the body, and excreted, causing effects that are not expected.
+When dietary supplements, herbs, or other CAM products are taken with an anticancer drug, they could change the way the cancer drug works in a person's body.
+They may change how the cancer drug is absorbed and distributed (metabolized) in the body tissues, or how it is removed (excreted) from the body.

-Specific enzymes and factors help drugs work in the body.
-The cytochrome P450 superfamily of enzymes play a major role in the metabolism of many cancer drugs.
-The transport protein, P-glycoprotein, is another factor involved in how cancer drugs work in the body.
-If a dietary supplement impacts a cytochrome P450 enzyme or P-glycoprotein, the cancer drug will not work like it should and the patient will not receive the full benefits of the drug.
+Special enzymes and other proteins help drugs work against cancer in the body.
+The cytochrome P450 superfamily of enzymes are important for how the body metabolizes many cancer drugs.
+P-glycoprotein, a special protein that helps remove substances from cells, is also involved in how cancer drugs work in a person's body.
+If a CAM product disturbs these systems, the cancer drug will not work like it should, and the person will not receive the full benefits of the drug.

 Antioxidants